andHW/lod/README.md

 ## Technical Details

-The project is written in vanilla JS.
+The web-based weaving machine is written in vanilla JS.

 The imageCode generator (TODO) is written in Python.